 So both manufacturers will have to try once again to mitigate a stubbornly persistent vulnerability.

-The researchers from ETH Zurich named their attack Retbleed (CVE-2022-29900 in the upcoming years, while CVE-2022-29901) because it exploits a software defense also known as retpoline, This feature was added in 2018 to mitigate the harmful effects of speculative execution attacks.
+The from ETH Zurich named their attack Retbleed (CVE-2022-29900 and CVE-2022-29901) because it exploits a software defense also known as retpoline, This feature was added in 2018 to mitigate the harmful effects of speculative execution attacks.
 The specific attacks, also known as Spectre, take advantage of that: when modern CPUs encounter a direct or indirect instruction, they predict the address for the next instruction they are about to receive and automatically execute it before the prediction is confirmed.

 See the attack

-Specter vulnerabilities work by tricking the CPU into running an instruction that accesses sensitive data in memory.
+The they work by tricking the CPU into running a command that gives access to sensitive data to .
 Retbleed then extracts the data.
-ETH Zurich researchers demonstrated that the Retbleed proof-of-concept they created works on Intel processors with Kaby Lake and Coffee Lake microarchitectures and AMD Zen 1, Zen 1+ and Zen 2 microarchitectures.
+The ETH Zurich researchers demonstrated that the Retbleed proof-of-concept they created works on Intel processors with Kaby Lake and Coffee Lake microarchitectures and AMD Zen 1, Zen 1+ and Zen 2 microarchitectures.

-In response to the investigation, both Intel and AMD advised their customers to adopt new updates, but the researchers reported that they would add up to 28 percent more overhead to their operations.
+In response to the survey, both Intel and AMD advised their customers to adopt new updates, but the researchers reported that they would add up to 28 percent more overhead to their.

 Read more about the attack